arp242/arp242.net/_posts/2018-04-10-go-testing-style.markdown

 It’s annoying when a test fail with a useless error message, or a noisy error message which makes it hard to see what exactly went wrong.

-This is not very useful:
+This is not especially useful:

     t.Errorf("wrong output: %v", got)